montoyamoraga/art-notes/README.md

 * [Caleb Ferguson](https://github.com/calebfergie)
 * [Nicolás Peña-Escarpentier](https://github.com/nicolaspe/)

-If you don't want to be featured here, send an email to montoyamoraga@gmail.com in order to be deleted.
+If you have any comment, send an email to montoyamoraga@gmail.com in order to be deleted, or post an issue on this GitHub repository.

 ## Table of contents